Powercube7/FNAF-World/README.md

 - Add the ability to go to certain areas in the game
 - Make script easier to use
 - Add more ending statistics (e.g. how many new characters, etc.)
+- Make the script more efficient
+- Make the program into an executable
+- Create a GUI